 During her last period of life, she may again be subjected to psychological violence by younger family members.

-And because of this lifelong discrimination, the laws in India are inclined towards women justice.
-Thus this is high time that the women must know their rights provided by the law.
+Because of this lifelong discrimination, the laws in India are inclined towards women’s justice.
+Thus this is high time that women must know their rights provided by the law.
 In this article, we will talk about some most important legal rights of women in India.

 1. Right Against Arrest

-According to section 46(4) of CrPC, no women can be arrested after sunset and before sunrise.
-Under exceptional circumstances, a woman’s arrest can only be made by the women police officer after the prior permission of Judicial Magistrate 1st Class.
+According to section 46(4) of CrPC, no woman can be arrested after sunset and before sunrise.
+Under exceptional circumstances, a woman’s arrest can only be made by the women police officer after the prior permission of the Judicial Magistrate 1st Class.